WordPress/gutenberg/docs/designers-developers/developers/internationalization.md

 cp myguten.pot myguten-eo.po
 ```

-You then go through the `.po` file and add the translation to all the `msgstr` sets:
+For this simple example, you can simply edit the `.po` file in your editor and add the translation to all the `msgstr` sets.
+For a larger, more complex set of translation, the [Glotpress](https://glotpress.blog/) and [poedit](https://poedit.net/) tools exist to help.

 ```
 #: block.js:6